GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 I thought you might be interested in how you can interact with Cloud Functions via a local CLI.
 To spice things up, I added multiprocessing (one form of parallel processing you can do in Python).
 Of note with this example is that you could extend it to whatever local application you have.

 [Calling Cloud Functions from Python (with multiprocessing and requests) [7:36]](https://youtu.be/TkF07-_H3wA)

+Additionally, a bit more of a demonstration of how you can have your Cloud Functions triggered via activity within a Cloud Storage Bucket.
+Handy if you need to keep an eye on those pesky files!

+[Triggering Cloud Functions via Bucket Activity [7:07]](https://youtu.be/Yh1sThhLIXA)

 ## Additional Resources